Chatakpur - Visit & Stay

 Attractions & Activities in and around Chatakpur

-From the tourist cottages if you go 100 meters or so to the right, you enter the jungle.
+From the tourist cottages (WBFDC Eco Huts) if you go 100 meters or so to the right, you enter the dense pine forest.
 There are several forest trails here through lush greenery that are ideal for light treks.
 You should always take a trained guide with you for treks as the forest also harbors wild lives like leopards, barking deer and several other animals.
 If you are lucky, you can even see a Red Panda.

 As the forest is also a home to a number of lovely colorful birds like Blue Magpie, Bulbul, Verditer, Flycatcher, Pipit, Long tail Shrike, Warbler, Prinia and lot more, it's a great place for the bird watchers as well.

 There are only 19 village homes in this tiny place, and the villagers will do everything possible to show you what they have or do.
 You can pick garden fresh organic vegetables from the farmland, or even feed or milk the cattle if you want.
 In fact you can buy organic vegetables really cheap and take back home.

 And there are those elderly folks in the village who are waiting to tell you the stories about this place, it's history, people and their culture.
 You will love to hear them on a lazy afternoon as you sit under the sun on the courtyard.
 After sunset the locals perform traditional folk dances on request to entertain tourists.